Michigan, California move to reopen factories as U.S. jobless ranks grow

 But Dr. Deborah Brix, a task force coordinator, later told CNN: “No one has stopped those guidelines.
 We’re still in editing.”

 Public health experts warn that reopening prematurely risks unleashing new outbreaks.
-They also have raised concerns a state-by-state hodgepodge of differing policies confuses the public and undermines social distancing generally.
+They have also raised concerns a state-by-state hodgepodge of differing policies confuses the public and undermines social distancing generally.

 In New York and New Jersey, the country’s two hardest-hit states, bars and retail businesses deemed non-essential remain closed, and restaurants are limited to takeout and delivery business.
 In Georgia and Texas, most retail and dine-in restaurants are open, albeit with restrictions on how many people can be served and how close tables may be to one another.